 Ceremonies exist because of tradition, so it is obvious to assume that without tradition, ceremonies would not exist.
-We must be open-minded to their tradition and ceremonies to keep so many important indigenous cultures alive.
+We must be open-minded to their tradition and ceremonies to keep so many critical indigenous cultures alive.
 Without knowledge, ignorance threatens to create fear and upheaval.
 We must learn about others to understand them.
 With this in mind, consider now the ceremonial importance of cacao.

 Cacao: The Chocolate Fruit

-Before we can discuss why cacao is so sacred and important, we must discover what it is exactly.
+Before we can discuss why cacao is so sacred and essential, we must discover what it is exactly.
 Cacao is a tropical fruit that is native to Central and South America.
 It can be cultivated anywhere that offers tropical climates.
-To turn cacao into cocoa, you must grind and ferment the seeds down into a paste.
+To turn cacao into cocoa, you must grind and ferment the seeds into a paste.
 Before cacao was used to create the sweet candy we know today, it was often drunk as a bitter, frothy beverage called xocōlātl.
 This beverage, like coffee, was consumed by anyone who wished to partake.
 Cacao itself is considered a gift from the Gods in Mayan cultures.
 Nowadays, the most bitter cacao products we can find on our supermarket shelves are dark chocolate!

 The Cacao Ceremony

 A Cacao Ceremony is a sacred traditional ritual.
 In it, you drink cacao in its purest form and meditate.
 Cacao is the central point of this ceremony as it is said to carry a spirit that can help guide your meditative state and open your heart to those around you.
 Cacao Ceremonies are usually gatherings, though they can be done personally, and are led by a Mayan Wisdom Keeper (or those trained by said Wisdom Keepers).
 You will sit together in a quiet space and drink cacao, then begin the meditative process that will allow you to open your heart and mind to the possibilities cacao has to offer us.